Nonstationary Continuum-Armed Bandit Strategies for Automated Trading in a Simulated Financial Market: Related Works

+In the Multi-Armed Bandit (MAB) problem~\citep{slivkins2019introduction}, a gambler makes a series of attempts to pull different arms of a multi-armed bandit.
+The payoff for pulling each arm has a different unknown probability distribution.
+Given that only a finite number of attempts can be made, the gambler's objective is to find a sequence of arm pulls that maximizes reward.
+A lightweight online learning algorithm can be used to adjust the arm selection strategy, using the payoff received from each arm pull as feedback.

-Under the most basic problem setting of MABs problem, there are finite arms to pull, and the distribution of payoff for pulling each arm stays constant.
-Many studies have been done on the basic MABs problem\cite{slivkins2019introduction, berry1985bandit, cesa2006prediction, russo2018tutorial}.
-Classical algorithms solving the basic MABs problem include \emph{Uniform Exploration} and its improvements \emph{Epsilon-Greedy} and \emph{Softmax Epsilon-Greedy}.
-There is also \emph{Upper Confidence Bound (UCB)} algorithm that goes further by introducing the concept of confidence interval, as well as \emph{Thompson sampling}\cite{russo2018tutorial} which is based on the Bayesian generative model.
+Under the basic MAB problem setting, there are a finite number $N$ arms to pull and the payoff distribution for pulling each arm remains constant.
+Many studies have considered the basic MAB problem \citep[e.g.,][] {slivkins2019introduction,berry1985bandit,russo2018tutorial}.
+Classical algorithms for solving the basic MAB problem include \emph{Uniform Exploration} and its improvements \emph{Epsilon-Greedy} and \emph{Softmax Epsilon-Greedy}.
+Later developments include the \emph{Upper Confidence Bound (UCB)} algorithm, which makes use of payoff confidence intervals, and \emph{Thompson sampling}~\citep{russo2018tutorial}, which uses a Bayesian generative model.